MichaelDim02/caesars_cipher_python/README.md

 The code is as minimalistic as it gets and well optimized.

-Usage example: python cen.py 10 'This is text to be encrypted' Make sure you include the apostrophes.
+Usage example: python cen.py 10 'This is text to be encrypted'.

+Make sure you include the apostrophes.
 # WARNING!
 Caesar's cipher is completely insecure and broken.
 Do not use it in any scenario in which actual security is required.